Sirz55/Sirz55/README.md

 <br/>

 <div align="center">
-  <i>⭐ If you find my work useful, feel free to star my repos and connect with me!</i>
+  <i>If you find my work useful, feel free to star my repos and connect with me!</i>
 </div>

 <br/>